Civic and Democratic Participation

 Start or sign petitions

-To start a petition, go to https://petition.parliament.uk .
+To start an official government petition, go to https://petition.parliament.uk .
 If a petition reaches 10,000 signatures, the government will respond.
+If it receives 100,000 signatures it may be debated in Parliament.

-If there is an issue that matters to you, you can contact your local MP or local representative by writing a letter, sending an email, or attending a surgery (in person meeting).
-Find out more at https://www.parliament.uk/get-involved/contact-an-mp-or-lord/contact-your-mp/ or www.gov.uk/find-your-local-councillors
+If there is an issue that matters to you, you can contact your elected representatives by writing a letter, sending an email, or attending a surgery (in person meeting).

 Volunteer

-Find a cause that matters to you and volunteer your time to a local organization.
-Find out more at www.london.gov.uk/programmes-strategies/volunteering
+Find a cause that matters to you and volunteer your time to a local organisation.

 Get involved in public consultations

-London has its own online community that was set up in July 2012 so that City Hall could hear from Londoners about big issues that matter to them - Talk London.
+London has its own online community so that City Hall can hear from Londoners about big issues that matter to them.
+Sign up to Talk London.

 Take part in peaceful protest